 A necessary condition for the mass emigration was increased opportunity to do so.
 German peasants were actual freer to come and go than in feudal times.
-A burgeoning transportation/emigration infrastructure of trains, safer trans-Atlantic ships, and emigration agents facilitated the movement.
+A burgeoning transportation/emigration infrastructure of river boats, trains, safer trans-Atlantic ships, and emigration agents facilitated the movement.
 And the United States offered unprecedented economic opportunities.
-Rural areas such as Wittgenstein did not benefit from the industrialization and urbanization elsewhere in Germany, creating economic disadvantages.
+Rural areas such as Wittgenstein did not benefit from the industrialization and urbanization elsewhere in Germany, creating further economic disadvantages.

 By the 1800s, strictly religious motivations for emigration were of limited importance.
 “Follow the money”, as they say.

 My dear, late friend Karl-Ernst Riedesel of Berleburg wrote these notes on the topic for the benefit of an American delegation.

 Absolutely not.
 Of the various branches of Riedesel knights known since the 1200s, only one achieved the higher status of Baron or Freiherr for all its male members.
 This was the Riedesel zu Eisenbach.
 Holy Roman Emperor Leopold I granted this dignity in 1680 to most of the adult men of the family (there was never a singular Baron).
 The diploma documenting this honor refers to them throughout as “Riedesel zu Eisenbach.”
 When a person or lineage was so promoted, they would normally be explicitly granted the “von.”
 But the Eisenbach line already had a name.